 Still, the attacks on medical devices are getting more sophisticated: in 2017, WannaCry ransomware stalled operations in many hospitals and clinics by preventing medical personnel from accessing the infected devices.
 In 2020, during the COVID-19 outbreak, the overall number of attacks on IoT devices increased, with medical equipment becoming the most frequent target for intrusions.

-So why is healthcare IoT security a matter of vital importance?
+So why is IoT security a vital issue in healthcare?
 Apart from the privacy threats, concerns about the integrity of patients’ healthcare data and negative financial and reputational implications, patients’ safety is, inarguably, the most serious hazard.
 Although none of the cases, when patient’s safety was affected as a direct result of hacker attack has been reported yet, such possibility exists.

 For example, a simple change in the value of vital metrics collected by medical devices like pulse oxymeters or glucose meters may affect the ways in which patient care is delivered and medication dosages, and lead to fatal consequences.
 Furthermore, hackers taking control of medical devices may alter their operation modes and turn them into deadly weapons.
 Penetrating into a hospital network and accessing other medical equipment through a single device is a negative, yet realistic scenario.